 The threshold amount is indexed annually by the Victorian Government in accordance with the Consumer Price Index.

-Where Council is liable to pay compensation for property damage, the payment is reduced by the threshold amount which is valued at $1,460 for the 2020/2021 financial year.
+Where Council is liable to pay compensation for property damage, the payment is reduced by the threshold amount which is valued at $1,460 from 1 July 2021.

 How to make a request